-India has implemented U.N.-mandated sanctions against Iran but its cultural, economic, and historic ties to Iran-as well as its strategic need for access to Afghanistan-have made the Indian government hesitant to impose all the sanctions on Iran that the United States and the EU have imposed.
-Yet, India's private sector increasingly has viewed Iran as a "controversial market"-a term used by many international firms to describe markets that entail significant reputational and financial risks.
+India has implemented U.N.-mandated sanctions against Iran but its cultural, economic, and historic ties to Iran-and their common interests in Afghanistan-have made the Indian government hesitant to impose sanctions on Iran to the extent the United States and EU have.
+Yet, India's private sector has come to view Iran as a "controversial market"-a term used by many international firms to describe markets that entail reputational and financial risks.